Toloka/docs/en/guide/concepts/efficiency-metrics/communication.md

 - $Q_{i}$ is the communication issues indicator.

-- $CSI$ is the Tolokers&apos; rating, which shows how satisfied they are with communication.
+- $CSI$ is the Tolokers' rating, which shows how satisfied they are with the communication process.

 ## How to estimate